On the Horizon

 The One Ring (2e)

-Tolkien roleplaying done properly.
+Tolkien roleplaying done right.
 Set in the long years between The Hobbit and the War of the Ring, the focus is on fellowship, travel, and long shadows — not XP grinding.
 We’d play in Eriador, walking the old roads west of the Misty Mountains.

 Twilight: 2000